Skip to main content Link Search Menu Expand Document (external link)

 Share Directories with Host Machine

-You can share directories with your mac (host machine) by setting the desired shared directory in your host machine here.
-In this example we use Documents/alchitry-utm
+You can share directories with your mac (host machine) by setting the desired shared directory in your host machine.
+You can view the steps here.

 Login as debian